 When I could rebuild my confidence and self esteem.

 Just where was this happiness thing?
 Why couldn’t I find it?

 Want stuff.
 Go to work.
 Buy stuff.
 Realize that happiness wasn’t achieved.
 Acquire debt to buy more stuff.
 Work harder to pay off debt.
-Put off happiness until stuff is paid for...which is never, because we are told constantly that we have to buy more stuff in order to be "happy"!
+Put off happiness until stuff is paid for...which is never.....because we are constantly buying more stuff in order to be "happy"!

 Am I living my life just to get to the end?
 To just pay bills and then die?
 Does my entire life really revolve around working endlessly so that I can pay off the stuff that I have to buy because I am told that if I have that stuff then I will be happy?